2017-01-18 - PSEUDO-DARKLEECH RIG-V AND MALSPAM CAMPAIGN BACK TO SENDING CERBER

 - The same activity previously happened for pseudoDarkleech last year on 2016-10-31.

-- PseudoDarkleech sent the same DDoS botnet malware in the morning (link) then went back to Cerber later that same day (link).
+- PseudoDarkleech sent the same DDoS botnet malware in the morning (link) then went back to Cerber ransomware later that same day (link).

 - I'm just trying to put all the info together in the same blog post.